WELCOME

 A crying toddler's hand is held in a comforting way by a women standing over him.

 Yet, amid the joys, there are challenges.
-Caregivers are taxed with supporting healthy and effective skill development by cultivating good sleep habits, providing effective toilet training, supporting the development of independent home skills and routines, managing challenging behavior, fostering healthy eating habits, promoting appropriate and rewarding social skills, and teaching children about community safety, among other responsibilities.
+Caregivers are responsible for supporting healthy and effective skill development by cultivating good sleep habits, providing effective toilet training, supporting the development of independent home skills and routines, managing challenging behavior, fostering healthy eating habits, promoting appropriate and rewarding social skills, and teaching children about community safety, among other responsibilities.
 Sometimes, the effort it requires to support children through common rites of passage can be taxing: sleepless nights, unending messes and cleanups, constant care and support, managing tantrums and other behavior issues, along with the relentless pace of supporting healthy, safe, and independent habits and routines can be exhausting.
-Knowing what to do when these concerns arise can also cause parental stress and anxiety.
+Not knowing what to do when these concerns arise can also cause parental stress and anxiety.

 Two men and a young girl sit in a kitchen.
 All three are smiling as the men help the young girl use an electronic tablet.